Metaform/edc-protocols/model/core/information.model.md

 - A `Participant Agent` performs tasks such as publishing a catalog or engaging in an asset transfer.
 In order to accomplish these tasks, a participant agent may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
 A participant agent may also use an _**ID token**_ issued by a third-party identity provider.
 Note that a participant agent is a logical construct and does not necessarily correspond to a single runtime process.
-- An `Identity Provider` is trust anchor that generates `ID tokens` used to verify the identity of a `Participant Agent`.
+- An `Identity Provider` is a trust anchor that generates `ID tokens` used to verify the identity of a `Participant Agent`.
 Multiple identity providers may operate in a dataspace.
 The identity standard used by a provider is not defined but could be _OAuth2_ or _Decentralized Identifiers using did:web_.
 An identity provider may be a third-party or a participant itself (for example, in the case of decentralized identifiers).
 - A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to assets and verify usage control.